dynaconf/dynaconf/docs/merging.md

 DATABASE = {'password': 1234, 'user': 'admin', 'ARGS': {'timeout': 30, 'retries': 5}}
 ```

-> **IMPORTANT** lower case keys are respected only on *nix systems, unfortunately Windows environment variables are case insensitive and Python reads it as all upper cases, that means that if you are running on Windows the dictionary can have only upper case keys.
+> **IMPORTANT** lower case keys are respected only on *nix systems.
+Unfortunately, Windows environment variables are case insensitive and Python reads it as all upper cases, which means that if you are running on Windows the dictionary can have only upper case keys.

 You can also export a toml dictionary.